Early screening essential to help close health gap

 “It’s a model that was way ahead of its time.
 It exemplifies holistic care,” she said.

-“This sector had devised outreach programs, recall and reminder systems, ways to enhance continuity of care, better integrated care, community engagement and empowerment, and patient-centred care – before these concepts ever became mainstream.
+“This sector had devised outreach programs, recall and reminder systems, ways to enhance continuity of care, better integrated care, community engagement and empowerment, and patient-centered care – before these concepts ever became mainstream.

-“One of the best ways we can improve access to preventive health care for Aboriginal peoples and Torres Strait Islanders is through this model of care,” she said.
+“One of the best ways we can improve access to preventive health care for Aboriginal peoples and Torres Strait Islanders is through this model of care” she said “however, all healthcare providers have a responsibility to optimise quality preventive healthcare”.

-Note: The third edition of the National guide to a preventative health assessment for Aboriginal and Torres Strait Islander people will be launched by the Minister for Aged Care and Minister for Indigenous Health, Ken Wyatt, at 11 am on 28 March 2018, in Parliament House.
+Note: The third edition of the National guide to a preventative health assessment for Aboriginal and Torres Strait Islander people will be launched by the Minister for Aged Care and Minister for Indigenous Health, Ken Wyatt, at 11 am today, (Wed 28 March 2018), at Parliament House.